 I believe in providing our students with a unique and invaluable learning experience, which is founded in the principles of respect, trust, and integrity.
 I believe in providing a learning environment where students can develop academically and personally as they progress through their studies here in the Business School.
+The College of Business, Law and Social Sciences has recently invested in a new Bloomberg financial markets lab.
+This state of the art facility is integrated into our Economics programme, which enables our students to apply economic theory to real-time data.

 I am programme leader for our BA (Hons) Economics for Business programme and I also lead a number of undergraduate and postgraduate Economics modules.
 These include modules on the Economics programme, as well as others on our BA (Hons) Business Studies, BA (Hons) Business Management, BA (Hons) Accounting and Finance, and MSc International Business and MSc International Business and Finance programmes.